GerardvSchie/python-music-server/README.md

 - Then run `$ pip install -r requirements.txt` to install the packages needed

   (If you are installing the MelonMusicPlayer server on raspberry pi this process can take some time.
-The reason is because the server runs on gRPC which has to compile when installing for raspbian.
+The reason is that the server runs on gRPC which has to compile when installing for raspbian.
 This will hopefully be changed in the future (Please be patient!))

 - Change any settings needed in `config.ini`.
 This is the configuration file for the server